 10 in-demand careers for the future

-What's the best career for the future?
+What's the best career for your future?

 While there is no single best career for the future, there are many deciding factors in figuring out how you want to spend your time working.
 Perhaps you want a secure career with great benefits, or you're after a job that complements your specific skillset.